Sean-L64/enigma/README.md

 It uses [SCSS](https://sass-lang.com) and [TailwindCSS](https://tailwindcss.com) for styling.
 For more information on React components or hooks, visit [react.dev](https://react.dev) for more information.

-Any assets, pages, css, components, media, routing, and other external parts are imported into each React TSX file.
+Any assets, pages, css, components, media, routing, and other external hooks or APIs are imported into each React TSX file.

 ## Main Tools (can be found in package.json & package-lock.json files)
 - [React](https://react.dev)